marconoris/Obsidian-Publish-stuff/README.md

 ## Toggle Obsidian Publish sidebars

 I'm playing with the idea of a light and minimal version of Obsidian Publish focused on reading, hiding the sidebars.
 Not being a programmer, I have tried to create Javascript through chatGPT (sorry for this!).
-This is the result: I don't dare to think how a real programmer can read this code 😅

-Anyway, it works quite well, although it has some bug with `sessionStorage`: sometimes you open the page again and the sidebars are hidden instead to be open...
+This is the result, it works quite well.

 ## Social box